Barbara Bender: Career

 Bender studied for a PhD on the Neolithic of Northern France at the Institute of Archaeology, London.
 From 1967-68 she was assistant professor at the University of Illinois, Chicago.
 In 1972 Bender was a Lecturer in the Department of Extra-Mural Studies of London University.
 Her first monograph Farming in Prehistory, published in 1975, was described as a 'painstaking compilation' of archaeological evidence on the development of agriculture.

 Later she moved to the Department of Anthropology, UCL, being one of several material-culture focused anthropologists within the department in the late 1970s and early 1980s alongside Daniel Miller and John Gledhill.
 Bender's later work utilised a phenomenological approach to landscape, collaborating with Sue Hamilton and Christopher Tilley.
 In the late 1990s, Bender, Hamilton and Tilley developed a landscape research project, with the support of UCL students, that focused on the Bronze Age settlement and stone circle at Leskernick on Bodmin Moor.
 Bender's study of Stonehenge is considered a seminal work in considering archaeological sites as historically dynamic, with numerous stakeholders.

+Additional information

+Barbara has been involved with the Branscombe Project in Devon where she lives since it started in 1992 writing under her married name, Farquharson.
+Jan Farquharson her husband died 2001.
+Her 2023/6 book, The Burnt House at Weston, Branscombe, published by the Branscombe Project was written with her late partner the historian, John Torrance, d.
+2021.